-If you are looking for information on the benefits of natural and recycled insulation then read on.
-We have put together a selection of our most frequently asked questions and answers, however if you can’t find what you are looking for or require any further information on any question then feel free to call us on 01768 485050 or submit a request on our enquiry form.
+We have provided a selection of our most frequently asked questions & answers.
+However, if you can’t find what you are looking for or would like further information then please call us on 01768 485050 or email firstname.lastname@example.org

 - Are more thermally efficient than mineral fibre